 There’s a big difference in how much training and energy it takes to increase your squat from 400-500 pounds compared to how much it takes to increase it from 200-300 pounds.

 The further up the fitness chain you progress, the more important it becomes that as much of your energy as possible is focused on the specific demands of what you’re trying to improve.

 This doesn’t mean your training needs to become entirely one-dimensional, however.
 It simply means that separating different types of training from one another becomes more important than ever—especially at the highest level.

 - Prioritize your training goals to ensure your body is spending energy where it’s needed most.
 It’s possible to maintain strength and power while boosting conditioning, just like it’s possible to maintain your conditioning while boosting your strength and power.
-Unfortunately, most coaches either try to improve both at the same time, or they focus on one and neglect the other.
-A middle path exists, which is the focus my conditioning certification.

 - Use complementary training methods.
 Strength and power training is primarily driven by alactic-aerobic metabolism, which means the best conditioning methods to use are the ones that fall in the same category.
 (Like tempo intervals, sled dragging, GPP circuits, and more.)

 - Work with your (or your client’s) fitness level.
 Combining different types of methods in the same workout, or in the same day, impacts how your body stores and utilizes energy.
 Depending on your fitness level, you’ll need to organize the training program in a way that allows full recovery.